Services for Carers

-Cornwall Council’s Lifeline enables the person you look after to
+Cornwall Council’s Lifeline Service enables the person you

-communicate with staff manning a central alarm system 24/7.
-The
+look after to communicate with staff manning a central alarm system

-system is available for a small charge, and in some cases,
+24/7.
+The system is available for a small charge, and in some

-financial help may be available.
-Please see Lifeline help
+cases, financial help may be available.
+For further

-Call Scheme for older people, and can be contacted on 01872
+Call Scheme - a personal alarm scheme for older people, and can be

 Carers emergency card scheme